 Sophie Wenzel, DrPH, MPH

-Sophie Wenzel is a Lecturer and the Associate Director for the Center for Public Health Practice and Research, which is housed in the Department of Population Health Sciences in the Virginia-Maryland College of Veterinary Medicine and supported by the Institute for Society, Culture and Environment at Virginia Tech.
+Sophie Wenzel is an Assistant Professor of Practice and the Associate Director for the Center for Public Health Practice and Research, which is housed in the Department of Population Health Sciences in the Virginia-Maryland College of Veterinary Medicine and supported by the Institute for Society, Culture and Environment at Virginia Tech.
 She has been working in the field of Public Health since 1999.

 DrPH, Public Health Leadership, University of Illinois at Chicago